 Interesting Facts -

-- Most of the hotels in Lachen are homestays and the hospitality of the people can be experienced first-hand.
+- Most of the hotels in Lachen are homestays, and the people's hospitality can be experienced first-hand.

 4. Yumthang Valley of Flowers - Untouched Natural Beauty